What is the Mental Capacity Act 2005?

 - explain to you what a capacity assessment is

-- explain to you what we’re assessing your capacity to make a decision about
+- explain to you why we're assessing your capacity

 - put you at the centre of the assessment process